Standard Widget Extensions (Standard WE) is extension for WordPress themes. Available in the WordPress.org repository.

 - Make widget content to be a single element and just next to the heading.

 - As a default behavior, some CSS hacks are included if you enable accordion widget.
-This can be disabled with the option in admin settings page.
+This can be disabled by turning the Include Default CSS option off.

 Please also see FAQs in the wordpress.org plugin page.